E-readers vs. Physical Books: Which is Better for Seniors?

 E-readers vs. Physical Books (2)

-Using e-readers can be a concern for seniors who are less familiar with technology.
+If you are a senior who is not tech-savvy, you may be concerned about using e-readers.
 However, many e-readers are designed to be user-friendly, with intuitive interfaces and simplified navigation.
-Seniors can easily learn the basics, such as turning pages, adjusting settings, and accessing their digital library.
+You can easily learn the basics, such as turning pages, adjusting settings, and accessing your digital library.
+Moreover, online tutorials and customer support are available to assist you in becoming comfortable with using e-readers.

 Can physical books provide a better reading experience for seniors with visual impairments?